-One of the cornerstones of Agile is to release incrementally.
+One of the cornerstones of agile is to release incrementally.
 Build something small, release it, learn from the release, make a pivot if needed, and repeat.
-The challenge lies in that who is describing what to build and who is building and releasing and supporting it are often different.
-The question then becomes what are we looking to build?
-How does the person or group deciding what to build describe this to the people who will be building it.
+This requires great clarity about what we are wanting to build and about how to describe that to the people who will be building it.
 To address this, use the “minimum business increment” (MBI).

-- (Minimum) it should be the smallest amount of value that is realizable because this speeds value realization and makes work easier to manage (transaction cost needs to be considered in this, of course)
+- Minimum.
+It should be the smallest amount of value that is realizable because this speeds value realization and makes work easier to manage while keeping in mind transaction costs.

-- (Business) the focus is on delivering value from a business perspective (while it’s directed at the customer it needs to be aligned to the business’ strategy.
+- Business.
+The focus is on delivering value from a business perspective.
+While it’s directed at the customer, it needs to be aligned to the business’ strategy.
 We call that “business value.”

 Minimum Viable Product (MVP)

 Although Eric Ries didn’t originate the term in his book The Lean Startup, most people now use his meaning of it.
-A Minimum Viable Product is a development technique used to develop a new product or website with just enough features to satisfy early adopters.
-Only after considering feedback from the product’s initial users is the final, complete set of features designed and developed .
-Here is the Lean Startup’s description of MVPs:
+A minimum viable product (MVP) is a development technique used to develop a new product or website with just enough features to satisfy early adopters.
+Only after considering feedback from the product’s initial users is the final, complete set of features designed and developed.

 - Used for developing products for early adopters by focusing on learning what they want